Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: RESULTS

 Kimi scored lowest overall, with pronounced weaknesses in \textit{Clarity} ($M=15.53$) and \textit{Integrity} ($M=15.37$), where responses frequently included incomplete reasoning chains or oversimplified advice.
 ERNIE Bot demonstrated a distinct yet uneven profile: although weaker in factual precision, it performed relatively better in \textit{Action Orientation} ($M=17.14$), tending to generate more procedural and directive recommendations.
-However, physicians warned that such “actionable” content occasionally included inappropriate or overly generalized instructions, highlighting the tension between directness and safety in patient-facing design.
+However, physicians cautioned that such actionable content occasionally lacked appropriate safety framing, highlighting a tension between directness and risk management in patient-facing design.

 A two-way repeated-measures ANOVA revealed significant main effects of both Model ($F(3,18)=2315.46$, $p<.001$, $\eta^2=0.713$) and Dimension ($F(4,24)=4823.12$, $p<.001$, $\eta^2=0.922$), as well as a significant interaction ($F(12,72)=351.92$, $p<.001$, $\eta^2=0.606$).
 These findings confirm that performance differences depend not only on the model but also on the dimension of evaluation, forming distinctive strength–weakness profiles across systems.